Applied Volume Glossary

 silent_p0 | silent P0 (incident) | technical name |

-red button | emergency mode; "red button" as a short label | dual-writing term |
+red button | emergency mode; "red button" as a short label | term with dual spelling |

 provenance | provenance, origin, source of origin | prose term |

-drift, edge_drift, spec_drift, code_drift | drift (of behavior, specification, code); metric keys are not altered | dual-writing term |
+drift, edge_drift, spec_drift, code_drift | drift (of behavior, specification, code); metric keys are left untouched | term with dual spelling |

-escalation | escalation (borrowing established in Russian) | prose term |
+escalation | escalation (the borrowing is entrenched in Russian) | prose term |

-| judgment, judgment.md | dispute resolution; filename is not altered | dual-writing term | | precedent, precedents.md | precedent; filename is not altered | dual-writing term | | audit_trace_coverage | audit trace coverage (metric, key name preserved) | technical name | | shadow specs, shadow spec | shadow specifications; both forms allowed in headings | dual-writing term | | stress spec, stress-spec | stress specification | prose term | | guard metric, guard-метрика | paired counter-metric, guard metric | dual-writing term | | kill switch | emergency stop, kill switch | dual-writing term | | playbook | playbook | prose term (borrowing) | | runbook | runbook | prose term (borrowing) | | readiness gate, readiness | readiness gate, readiness; model item name preserved | dual-writing term | | rollback, rollback_condition | rollback; rollback_condition key preserved | dual-writing term | | dry run, dry-run | dry run | prose term | | webhook | webhook | prose term (borrowing) | | auction | auction | prose term (borrowing) |
+| judgment, judgment.md | dispute decision; file name is left untouched | term with dual spelling | | precedent, precedents.md | precedent; file name is left untouched | term with dual spelling | | audit_trace_coverage | audit trace coverage (metric, keep the key name) | technical name | | shadow specs, shadow spec | shadow specifications; both spellings are allowed in headings | term with dual spelling | | stress spec, stress-spec | stress specification | prose term | | guard metric, guard-metric | paired counter-metric, guard metric | term with dual spelling | | kill switch | kill switch, kill switch | term with dual spelling | | playbook | playbook | prose term (borrowing) | | runbook | runbook | prose term (borrowing) | | readiness gate, readiness | readiness gate, readiness; keep the model item name | term with dual spelling | | rollback, rollback_condition | rollback; keep the rollback_condition key | term with dual spelling | | dry run, dry-run | dry run | prose term | | webhook | webhook | prose term (borrowing) | | auction | auction | prose term (borrowing) |

-| tribunal | file arbitration of disputed change; technical name of example directory and scripts | technical name | | Verifier, Implementor, Safety, Coordinator | Verifier, Implementor, Safety (voting), Coordinator (non-voting protocolist) — in prose; role names in YAML and code remain English | dual-writing term | | immunity score | immunity metric (vector) | prose term | | tier (low/mid/high, local-coder, frontier-reviewer) | tier (low/mid/high) in prose; keys and role names in YAML — untranslated | dual-writing term | | mutation, mutation testing | mutation, mutation testing | prose term (borrowing) | | coverage, coverage-check | coverage, coverage check | prose term | | scope, scope-check, out-of-scope | scope, scope check, out of scope | prose term | | failover | failover, failover | dual-writing term | | blast radius | blast radius, blast radius | dual-writing term | | gate, spec gate | gate, specification gate (gate) | dual-writing term |
+| tribunal | file-based arbitration of a disputed change; technical name of the example directory and scripts | technical name | | Verifier, Implementor, Safety, Coordinator | Verifier, Implementor, Safety (vote), Coordinator (non-voting protocolist) — in prose; role names in YAML and code remain in English | term with dual spelling | | immunity score | immunity metric (vector) | prose term | | tier (low/mid/high, local-coder, frontier-reviewer) | tier (low/middle/high) in prose; keys and role names in YAML are not translated | term with dual spelling | | mutation, mutation testing | mutation, mutation testing | prose term (borrowing) | | coverage, coverage-check | coverage, coverage check | prose term | | scope, scope-check, out-of-scope | scope, scope check, out-of-scope | prose term | | failover | failover, failover | term with dual spelling | | blast radius | blast radius, blast radius | term with dual spelling | | gate, spec gate | gate, specification gate (gate) | term with dual spelling |

-| manual_review_floor, manual_review_rate | manual review minimum, manual review rate; keys preserved | technical name | | genealogy, genealogy.md | genealogy; filename not altered | dual-writing term | | ttl, time to live | time-to-live (ttl); key preserved | technical name | | few-shot | few-shot example, few-shot | dual-writing term | | scorebook | score journal (scorebook); filename not altered | dual-writing term | | pre-approved actions | pre-approved actions | prose term | | quarantine | quarantine | prose term | | ask_storm, stage_regress, phase_context_loss | anti-pattern names preserved as-is; short Russian comment given on first mention in chapter | technical name | | capstone, dossier | capstone package, evidence package | dual-writing term |
+| manual_review_floor, manual_review_rate | minimum of manual review, share of manual review; keep the keys | technical name | | genealogy, genealogy.md | genealogy; file name is left untouched | term with dual spelling | | ttl, time to live | time to live (ttl); keep the key | technical name | | few-shot | few-shot example, few-shot | term with dual spelling | | scorebook | scorebook; file name is left untouched | term with dual spelling | | pre-approved actions | pre-approved actions | prose term | | quarantine | quarantine | prose term | | ask_storm, stage_regress, phase_context_loss | antipattern names are kept as is; at the first mention in a chapter give a short Russian comment | technical name | | capstone, dossier | final graded package, evidence package | term with dual spelling |

-Where a Term Is First Introduced
+Where the Term Is First Introduced

 | Group | Term | Introduced in part |